Xe/site/blog/the-cult-of-kubernetes-2019-09-07.markdown

 Now when I git push things to the master branch of my blog repo, it will automatically get deployed to my Kubernetes cluster.

-If you work at DigitalOcean and are reading this post.
+~~If you work at DigitalOcean and are reading this post.
 Please get someone to update [this tutorial][dotutorialkube] and the README of [this repo][marketplacereadmeexample].
 The examples listed _DO NOT WORK_ for me because I was not in the private beta of GitHub Actions.
 It would also be nice if you had better documentation on how to use [your premade action][doctlgithubaction] for usecases like mine.
-I just wanted to download the kubernetes configuration file and run apply against a yaml file.
+I just wanted to download the kubernetes configuration file and run apply against a yaml file.~~

+EDIT: The above complaint has been fixed!
+See [here](https://github.com/Xe/site/commit/a9329bfbeffc4a290876a56795c23286c537ca94) for the simpler way of doing things.

 Thanks for reading, I hope this was entertaining.
 Be well.